Autonomous Vehicles: Planning for Impacts on Cities and Regions

 Stephen Buckley, AICP

 As momentum grows on Capitol Hill and among industry leaders for AVs, APA is working on a variety of fronts to help planners prepare and to ensure good outcomes for local communities.
-To help shape federal legislation and regulatory action on AVs, the APA Legislative and Policy Committee is working on a set of policy principles that is anticipated to be released in early 2018.
+To help shape federal legislation and regulatory action on AVs, the APA Legislative and Policy Committee is working on a set of policy principles that was released in early 2018.

-In December 2017, Zoning Practice will focus on the likely impacts of autonomous vehicle on local planners.
-Author Don Elliott, FAICP, will discuss the need to plan for a world in which the roads will be shared by AVs and non-AVs in an upcoming issue of this publication, which is available by subscription or individual-issue purchase at planning.org/zoningpractice.
+In December 2017, Zoning Practice focused on the likely impacts of autonomous vehicle on local planners.
+Author Don Elliott, FAICP, discussed the need to plan for a world in which the roads will be shared by AVs and non-AVs.
+It is available by subscription or individual-issue purchase.

-In addition, in 2018 APA's Planning Advisory Service (PAS) will release a PAS Report on autonomous vehicles.
+In 2018, APA's Planning Advisory Service (PAS) will release a PAS Report on autonomous vehicles.
 This in-depth report by Timothy Chapin, Jeremy Crute, William Riggs, AICP, and Lindsay Stevens, AICP, will offer planning practitioners a detailed investigation of AV technology and the associated challenges and opportunities it poses for planning, the built environment, policymaking, and infrastructure.
-All 38,000 APA members and PAS subscribers will be able to download the report, and a PDF version of the report may be purchased at planning.org/pas/reports/.
+All APA members and PAS subscribers will be able to download the report for free, and non-members may purchase a PDF version of the report.